5 candidates running for 3 Morton County Commission seats

-Five candidates are running for three seats on the Morton County Commission.
+The five candidates running for three seats on the Morton County Commission see taxes, roads and the coronavirus pandemic as some of the big issues facing the county.

 Nathan Boehm, Ron Leingang, Raymond Morrell, Wayne Papke and Thomas Peters are all seeking a four-year term.
-Only one incumbent, Leingang, is running for reelection.
+Only one -- Leingang -- is an incumbent.
 Commission Chairman Cody Schulz and Commissioner Bruce Strinden's terms end this year, but they are not seeking new ones.

 Most candidates praised the county's 2021 budget, saying the commission did a good job balancing county needs with economic hardships due to the COVID-19 pandemic.
 Candidates also listed county road maintenance as a concern to address, and some said they want to balance economic growth with the county's agricultural industry.